-Christ's sermon on the mount in Matthew is geared towards its Jewish listeners, while a similar teaching in Luke have Gentiles as its target audience.
+Christ's Sermon on the Mount in Matthew is geared towards its Jewish listeners, while a similar teaching in Luke has Gentiles as its target audience.

 After these preliminary directives, the Lord Jesus sets about teaching the fundamental principles of sowing and reaping.
 He points out that the attitudes and characteristics we spread abroad in our life will return to us in like measure.
 Mercy will be shown to the merciful and judgement will be carried out on those that judge.
 Forgiveness will be given to those who pardon others, while condemnation will be meted out on those who criticise and condemn.

-In this verse Jesus beautifully expands the universal principle of give and it will be given unto you.
-He teaches that a generous man or unselfish woman will not only benefit from the generosity and graciousness of others – but that they will pour into your lap a good measure–pressed down, shaken together, and running over!
+In this verse, Jesus beautifully expands the universal principle of "give and it will be given unto you."
+He teaches that a generous man or unselfish woman will not only benefit from the generosity and graciousness of others, but "they will pour into your lap a good measure–pressed down, shaken together, and running over!"

-The universal principle of sowing and reaping, however, does not necessarily refer to material benefits – but more importantly this is given in the context of the coming kingdom.
-We are urged to lay up for ourselves treasure in heaven – gold, silver and precious stones, as Paul calls it, where moth and rust does no damage and thieves do not break in and steal.
+However, the universal principle of sowing and reaping does not necessarily refer to material benefits, but more importantly this is given in the context of the coming kingdom.
+We are urged to lay up for ourselves treasure in heaven: "Gold, silver and precious stones," as Paul calls it, "where moth and rust does no damage and thieves do not break in and steal."

 Heavenly Father, thank You for the simple yet universal principle of 'giving to others and it will be given to you'.
-Thank You that You have given to Me over and above all that I could ask or think, by sending Jesus to pay the price for my sin, and that He rose again to give me life eternal.
-Too often I not lived as You would have me to live, nor have I always sown the love, mercy, generosity and kindness that honours You, but I pray that from today You would enable me to reflect the love, generosity, goodness and grace of Jesus Christ, in Whose name I pray, AMEN.
+Thank You that You have given to me over and above all that I could ask or think, by sending Jesus to pay the price for my sin, and that He rose again to give me eternal life.
+Too often I not lived as You would have me to live, nor have I always sown the love, mercy, generosity, and kindness that honours You, but I pray that from today You would enable me to reflect the love, generosity, goodness, and grace of Jesus Christ.
+In His name I pray, AMEN.